blue-marble/gridpath/doc/source/database.rst

 All projects in a GridPath scenario must be a assigned an *availability type*, which determines whether their capacity is operational in each timepoint in which the capacity exists.
-Availability types are listed in the :code:`inputs_project_availability_types`.
+All implemented availability types are listed in the :code:`mod_availability_types` table.

+Each project's availability type are given in the :code:`inputs_project_availability_types`.
 The availability types currently implemented include :code:`exogenous` (availability is determined outside of a GridPath model via the data fed into it) and two endogenous types: